PennockTech/openpgpkey-control/README.md

 Optional ability to make a Docker image to act as a webserver for such a site.

-You should be able to fork this repo, change only the files in `config/` and use the tooling to regenerate the rest, for your own usage.
+You should be able to "fork" this repo to create your organization's own canonical store, then change only the files in `config/` and use the tooling to regenerate the rest, for your own usage.

 The tools in `bin/` use configuration files in `config/` to update `keyrings/`, `sites/` and to deploy to set content live.